 Development Server

-Also new in 2 is that LiTScript comes with an integrated web server that eliminites need for additional tools and makes development experience nicer.
+New in version 2, LiTScript comes with an integrated web server that eliminates the need for additional tools and improves the development experience.
 The server supports live reloading of changed files.
-We use the Express web server to provide the basic functionality.

 server imports